MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 end
 ```

-## About the Authors
+## Authors of the Code

-The instructor's homepage https://www.shiyuzhao.net/ (Google Site) and the research group website [https://shiyuzhao.westlake.edu.cn](https://shiyuzhao.westlake.edu.cn/).

 Both the python and MATLAB code for the grid environment is provided and maintained by Yize Mi miyize@westlake.edu.cn.
-The original version of the python code is provided by Jianan Li (lijianan@westlake.edu.cn) (has graduated).
+The original version of the python code is provided by Jianan Li (has graduated) (lijianan@westlake.edu.cn) .